Create a Website Account - Manage notification subscriptions, save form progress and more.

 Waivers will be assessed for both food waste and green waste service needs.
 Businesses may be waived from the food waste collection requirement, the green waste collection requirement, or both, as needed.
 For example, a business that does not produce any food waste may be waived from food waste collection service but may need to subscribe to green waste service, depending on the amount of landscape waste that’s generated.

 No, there is not an exemption waiver for businesses that qualify as commercial edible food generators.
 All commercial edible food generators are required to comply with edible food donation guidelines.
-Learn more about the Edible Food Program.
+Learn more about the Edible Food Recovery Program.

 Service costs will depend on each businesses’ collection needs.
 A 32-gallon food waste cart serviced one time per week will cost $34.93 per month.
 A 95-gallon green waste cart serviced every other week will cost $18.49 per month.
 Listed rates current as of 9/1/2021.